webhavr/rustNotes/Rust Language.md

 ### Slice
 * [Link](https://doc.rust-lang.org/std/primitive.slice.html)
+* Slices is a reference to a part of the data.
+String slices are discussed in Ownership chapter
 * A dynamically-sized view into a contiguous sequence, `[T]`
 * Since they are just a view, they don't own the data and borrow it from the sliced type.
 * Slices are a view into a block of memory represented as a pointer and a length.